RDFLib/prez/docs/2026-01-29-fts-query-format-plan.md

 3. **Integrate with query generation**
    - Treat union members as if they were listed separately in `predicates=`.
-   - Each member creates its own UNION branch with predicate‑specific match triple.
+   - Each member creates its own UNION branch (path triples only).

 4. **Validation and errors**
    - If a union member lacks `sh:path` or `ont:searchPredicate`, return a clear config error.